maqduni/tajik-phonetic-keyboard-layouts/README.md

 In an effort to simplify and standardize the layouts I added support for both, OSX and Windows.

 The layout source files are available in this repository, feel free to download and reconfigure them per your personal preference.
-OSX version was created by <b>Ukelete</b> ([http://scripts.sil.org/ukelele](http://scripts.sil.org/ukelele)), the Windows version by <b>The Microsoft Keyboard Layout Creator</b> ([https://msdn.microsoft.com/en-us/globalization/keyboardlayouts.aspx](https://msdn.microsoft.com/en-us/globalization/keyboardlayouts.aspx)).
+OSX version was created by **Ukelete** ([http://scripts.sil.org/ukelele](http://scripts.sil.org/ukelele)), the Windows version by **The Microsoft Keyboard Layout Creator** ([https://msdn.microsoft.com/en-us/globalization/keyboardlayouts.aspx](https://msdn.microsoft.com/en-us/globalization/keyboardlayouts.aspx)).

 ## Installation on Windows
 1. Download the installation package for the layout you want: